awslabs/aws-encryption-sdk-specification/client-apis/streaming.md

 that the bytes made available represent the full input.

-The [encrypt](encrypt.md) operation is unable to determine whether it has processed the entire input on it's own, and thus MUST NOT complete until an end to the input is indicated.
+The [encrypt](encrypt.md) operation is unable to determine whether it has processed the entire input on its own, and thus MUST NOT complete until an end to the input is indicated.

-If an operation is able to determine that is has recieved the full input without an end being indicated, the operation MUST fail if more bytes become available.
+If an operation is able to determine that is has received the full input without an end being indicated, the operation MUST fail if more bytes become available.

 ## Outputs